eoinrogers/GamesEngines1Assignment/README.md

 The vehicle that moves down the side carries a read/write head on the top.
 You will see the head (called the wand in the source code) move to manipulate the values of bytes.

 Inputs to the program should be stored in a file called input.txt: this will essentially be stdin for the program.
-Out puts will be displayed on the screen, and written to a file called output.txt.
+Outputs will be displayed on the screen, and written to a file called output.txt.